 Address: Gustav-Heinemann-Straße 80, 51377 Leverkusen, Germany

 Perhaps more than most buildings in Germany, the castle has changed hands many times, falling into different ownership in successive regimes.
-The current form today is due to a renovation from the 18th century built in the baroque style; it was extended in the 19th century.
+The current form is due to a renovation from the 18th century built in the baroque style; it was extended in the 19th century.

 The castle is now the building in which the Municipal Museum of Contemporary Art is housed.
-The castle was originally on a lease to the city of Leverkusen in 1948, and the city used the castle as a center for art exhibitions from 1951.
+The castle was originally on lease to the city of Leverkusen in 1948, and the city used the castle as a center for art exhibitions from 1951.
 Eventually, the city was able to buy the castle totally in 1971.

-In the summer, open-air events – “Morsbroich Summer” – are held at the castle’s grounds.
-The castle’s grounds are a public park, and they attract many people who want to take a stroll or relax in the park.
+Artists such as Andy Warhol, Gerhard Richter, Yves Klein, and Alexander Calder.
+There is also a robust display of art done on paper at the museum.
+Open-air events – “Morsbroich Summer” – are held at the castle’s grounds in the summer.
+The castle’s grounds are a public park, attracting many people who want to take a stroll or relax in the park.

-See Related: Fun & Best Things to do in Munster
+See Related: Things to Do in Munster

 Address: Nobelstraße 91, 51373 Leverkusen, Germany

 The Neuland Park in Germany is a public park in Waldorf, southern Leverkusen.
 The park shares a border with the Rhine River on the river’s eastern bank.
-Neuland Park covers an area of over 25 hectares, and it is situated on land that used to be a landfill.
-Bayer, the German pharmaceutical, used the area to dispose of waste from its plant from 1923 to the late 1940s.
+Neuland Park covers an area of over 25 hectares and is situated on land that used to be a landfill.
+The German pharmaceutical Bayer used the area to dispose of waste from its plant from 1923 to the late 1940s.

 Eventually, the area had to undergo some modifications, most notably waterproofing, to prevent water from getting into the waste beneath the area before a garden could be planted there.
 In April 2005, the garden was opened for the first time for Leverkusen’s horticultural show, and it has been accessible to the public since then.

-The park is situated in such a position that several roads lead to it through several different modes of transportation.
-The junction of the Leerkusen’s western motorway is right on the park’s doorsteps.
+Neuland Park is situated in such a position that several roads lead to it through several different modes of transportation.
+The junction of the Leerkusen’s western motorway is on the park’s doorsteps.

-See Related: Best Things to do in Aachen
+See Related: Best Things to Do in Aachen

 Japanischer Garten Leverkusen